-WHERE: Ely, NV: 245 miles North of Las Vegas, 245 Miles West / Southwest of Salt Lake City, 300 miles East of Reno.
+WHERE: In the mountains of Central Nevada.
+245 miles North of Las Vegas, 245 Miles Southwest of Salt Lake City, 300 miles East of Reno.
+Set your GPS for 1100 Avenue A, Ely, NV (at the end of E.11th Street, off of US 93).

 HOW: Best way is to drive and enjoy the adventure of getting here.
 Check out the map.